 Doctors will ask detailed questions about how your child is feeling and will do physical examinations.
 They'll also teach you and your child about diabetes and, with recommendations from all the team members, make a diabetes management plan.

 Besides monitoring your child for diabetes complications and other medical conditions that can happen with diabetes, the doctor will make changes to insulin schedules and write prescriptions for medicines and referrals to other specialists as needed.

 Certified Diabetes Educators (CDEs)

-- help you and your parents learn how to give insulin (say: IN-suh-lin) shots if you need them or use an insulin pump
+- teach you and your child how to give insulin injections or use an insulin pump

-- you learn how to make healthy food choices
+- teach you and your child how to make healthy food choices

 Mental Health Professionals

 A mental health professional, usually a social worker or psychologist (but sometimes a psychiatrist or counselor), can be a great resource for families dealing with diabetes, which can be overwhelming.

 Mental health professionals can help parents watch for any problems at home, work, or school.
 They also can see how diabetes care affects the entire family, and help you find ways to improve your child's diabetes management.

 Social workers can help you find outside resources (like support groups) for families dealing with diabetes.
 They can suggest ways for families to get necessary diabetes equipment and supplies and help them deal with insurance and financial issues.